-Consequently launch costs will plummet to pennies on the dollar.
-If Space X can chop payload costs to under \$100, compared to ULA's \$7,515, that is a savings which even Richard Shelby can't argue against.
+Consequently, launch costs will plummet to pennies on the dollar.
+If SpaceX can chop payload costs to under \$100 compared to ULA's \$7,515, that is a savings that even Richard Shelby can't argue against.

 Talk about disruptive innovation with a turbocharger!